Sydney Waste Services 2020: Flexible Business Waste Services

-Sydney waste services: As it is that time of year today – the first day of the new financial year (1st July) we ask the question – have you received your up-rate letter yet from your supplier of Sydney waste services.
+Sydney waste services: As it is that time of year today – at the beginning of yet another financial year for your business – we ask the question – have you received your up-rate letter yet from your supplier of Sydney waste services.
 We have spoken to many waste customers who have received their price increase notification already – however, they have not been told how much it will be.

 The notification was attached to the bottom of their May invoice (received in early June) and said something like “we will increase your rates from 1st July but can not tell you by how much – the next thing you will know is when you receive your July invoice in early August”.

 Many people have already expressed to us that they see this format of rate increases by Sydney waste services suppliers as leaving a lot to be desired.

 Let’s be honest – many waste companies also do not know what the rate increase will be from landfills and recycling plants until after 1 July.
 We cover below – what you should know and consider.

 The reason generally given by waste companies as to why your rates are increasing is that they are “passing on costs” and their is some truth in this assertion.
 For example, in Sydney waste management metro region, the EPA waste levy on waste disposed of in landfill has increased on 1st July 2019 from $138.20 per tonne to $143.60 – a quite considerable increase.
 You can find links to the NSW EPA levy details through our waste resources page.

 There will also be cost increases due to changes in inflation (CPI) and other cost increases such as increases in landfill gate rates – i.e. the cost to actually dump the waste at the tip (you may not be aware but even Sydney waste services companies have to pay to dump the waste at the landfill).